 “I have nothing against Microsoft — the blank blue screen always gives me a feeling of serenity,” said Todd Morris, BrickHouse Security’s CEO.
 “But we’re sticking with Google Maps for real-world, real-time tracking of Baby Jesus and other holiday displays.”

 “At least NORAD didn’t use Apple Maps,” added Morris, who worked for both Apple and MapQuest before founding BrickHouse.
 “We just hope the people who keep the skies safe over North America aren’t entrusting Microsoft with their air defense network.
 That’s one place I’d hate to see the blue screen of death.”

 For the 7th year in a row, BrickHouse is offering religious institutions and non-profits free GPS tracking of their holiday displays through the holiday season.
 Thieves, vandals and heretics think twice about snatching Baby Jesus out of his creche for an evil joyride when they know BrickHouse Security is monitoring the young messiah’s every move and ready to transmit His abductor’s GPS coordinates to local law enforcement at a moment’s notice.

-Qualified organizations taking part in the “GPS Jesus” holiday program get a free Spark Nano and access to BrickHouse’s powerful GPS monitoring platform for the duration of the holiday season.
+Qualified organizations taking part in the “GPS Jesus” holiday program pharmacy in canada get a free Spark Nano and access viagra daily use to BrickHouse’s powerful GPS monitoring platform for the duration of the holiday season.
 Even the shipping is fast, free and tracked.